Ramsey-like cardinals: -iterable Cardinals and -good Ultrafilters

-Start with a weak $\kappa$-model $M_0$ for which there exists a weakly amenable \hbox{1-good} $M_0$-ultrafilter $U_0$.
-Applying Lemma \ref{le:iterate}, take the ultrapower of the structure $\la M_0, U_0\ra$ by $U_0$ to obtain the structure $\la M_1, U_1\ra$ where $U_1$ is a weakly amenable $M_1$-ultrafilter.
-This is a \emph{one-step} iteration.
-If the ultrapower of $M_1$ by $U_1$ happens to be well-founded, we will say that the original ultrafilter $U_0$ is \emph{2-good} and take the ultrapower of $\la M_1, U_1\ra$ by $U_1$ to obtain the structure $\la M_2, U_2\ra$.
-This is a \emph{two-step} iteration.
-Proceeding in this manner, suppose that an $M_0$-ultrafilter $U_0$ is \emph{n-good} for every $n\in\omega$.
-Then we say that $U_0$ is $\omega$\emph{-good}.
-In this case, we have a directed (linear actually) system of models $\la M_n, U_n\ra$ with the corresponding ultrapower embeddings.
+A key feature of $M$-ultrafilters associated with Ramsey-like embeddings is weak amenability; meaning that they have the potential to be iterated.
+Recall that \hbox{0-good} $M$-ultrafilters are exactly the ones with well-founded ultrapowers, and \hbox{1-good} $M$-ultrafilters are weakly amenable and 0-good.
+Consider starting with a weak $\kappa$-model $M_0$ for which there exists a \hbox{1-good} $M_0$-ultrafilter $U_0$.
+Applying Lemma \ref{le:iterate}, take the ultrapower of the structure $\la M_0,\in, U_0\ra$ by $U_0$ to obtain the structure $\la M_1, \in,U_1\ra$ with $U_1$ a weakly amenable $M_1$-ultrafilter.
+Next, if the result happens to be \emph{well-founded}, take the ultrapower of $\la M_1, \in, U_1\ra$ by $U_1$ to obtain the structure $\la M_2,\in, U_2\ra$.
+We will call such $U_0$ $2$-\emph{good} to indicate that we were able to do a two-step iteration.
+If $\xi\leq\omega$ and we can continue iterating for $\xi$-many steps by obtaining well-founded ultrapowers, we will say that the $M$-ultrafilter $U_0$ is $\xi$-\emph{good}.
+Suppose that $U_0$ is $\omega$-good.
+In this case, we have a directed system of models $\la M_n,\in, U_n\ra$ with the corresponding ultrapower embeddings.
 Take the direct limit of this system.
-If the direct limit happens to be well-founded, collapse it to obtain $\la M_\omega, U_\omega\ra$, where $U_\omega$ is a weakly amenable $M_\omega$-ultrafilter, and say that the original ultrafilter $U_0$ is $\omega+1$\emph{-good}.
-Proceed in this fashion as long as the iterates are well-founded.
-See \cite{kanamori:higher}, p.\ 244 for details involved in this construction.
-Call an ultrafilter \emph{iterable} if it is $\alpha$-good for every $\alpha$.
-Gaifman showed in \cite{gaifman:ultrapowers} that if an ultrafilter is $\omega_1$-good, then it is already iterable .
-Kunen showed in \cite{kunen:ultrapowers} that if an ultrafilter is countably complete, then it is $\omega_1$-good, and hence iterable.
-Thus, every $M$-ultrafilter that arises from a Ramsey embedding is iterable. \begin{definition} A cardinal $\kappa$ is \emph{nearly Ramsey} if every $A\subseteq\kappa$ is contained in a weak $\kappa$-model $M$ for which there exists an iterable $M$-ultrafilter on $\kappa$. \end{definition} Ramsey cardinals are nearly Ramsey and nearly Ramsey cardinals imply $0^\#$.
-It suffices to show that there is an embedding $j:L_{\kappa^+}\to L_\xi$ with critical point $\kappa$.
-Choose any weak $\kappa$-model $M$ for which there exists an iterable $M$-ultrafilter on $\kappa$ and consider the iterate $M_\alpha$ whose ordinals include $(\kappa^+)^L$.
-Then $L_{\kappa^+}$ is contained in $M_\alpha$, but $M$ and $M_\alpha$ have the same subsets of $\kappa$.
-Thus, $L_{\kappa^+}$ is already contained in $M$, and hence we can restrict the embedding to $L_{\kappa^+}$.
-Most of the work on nearly Ramsey cardinals has been done by Ian Sharpe \cite{sharpe:thesis}.
-He showed that nearly Ramsey cardinals are strictly weaker than Ramsey cardinals.
-In fact, he showed that $\omega_1$-Erd\H{o}s cardinals are limits of nearly Ramsey cardinals, and hence Ramsey cardinals are limits of nearly Ramsey cardinals.
-Among other things, this trivially implies that Ramsey cardinals are limits of weakly Ramsey cardinals since every nearly Ramsey is weakly Ramsey. \begin{question} Do $\alpha$-good cardinals form a hierarchy of strength? \end{question} \begin{question} For what ordinals $\alpha$ are $\alpha$-good cardinals consistent with $V=L$? \end{question} \begin{question} Is every nearly Ramsey cardinal a limit of weakly Ramsey cardinals? \end{question}
+If the direct limit happens to be well-founded, collapse it to obtain $\la M_\omega,\in, U_\omega\ra$, where $U_\omega$ is a weakly amenable $M_\omega$-ultrafilter.
+We will call $U_0$ $\omega+1$-\emph{good} to indicate that we were able to do an $\omega+1$-step iteration.
+We can proceed in this fashion as long as the iterates are well-founded.\footnote{See \cite{kanamori:higher} (Ch.
+4, Sec.
+19) for details involved in this construction.} \begin{definition} Suppose $M$ is a weak $\kappa$-model.
+An $M$-ultrafilter on $\kappa$ is $\alpha$-\emph{good}, if the ultrapower construction can be iterated $\alpha$-many steps. \end{definition} \begin{definition} A cardinal $\kappa$ is $\alpha$-\emph{iterable} if every $A\subseteq\kappa$ is contained in a weak $\kappa$-model $M$ for which there exists an $\alpha$-good $M$-ultrafilter on $\kappa$. \end{definition} Weakly Ramsey cardinals are exactly the 1-iterable cardinals.
+Gaifman showed in \cite{gaifman:ultrapowers} that if an $M$-ultrafilter is $\omega_1$-good, then it is already $\alpha$-good for every ordinal $\alpha$.
+Kunen showed in \cite{kunen:ultrapowers} that if an $M$-ultrafilter is weakly amenable and countably complete, then it is $\omega_1$-good.
+Thus, Ramsey cardinals are $\omega_1$-iterable.
+Even though countable completeness is sufficient for full iterability, it is not necessary.
+In fact, Sharpe and Welch showed in \cite{welch:ramsey} that $\omega_1$-iterable cardinals are strictly weaker than Ramsey cardinals. \begin{theorem} An $\omega_1$-Erd\H{o}s is a limit of $\omega_1$-iterable cardinals. \end{theorem} In an upcoming paper with Welch \cite{gitman:welch}, we show: \begin{theorem} The $\alpha$-iterable cardinals forms a strict hierarchy for $\alpha\leq\omega_1$.
+In particular, for $\alpha<\beta\leq\omega_1$, a $\beta$-iterable cardinal is a limit of $\alpha$-iterable cardinals. \end{theorem} \begin{theorem} The $\alpha$-iterable cardinals are downwards absolute to $L$ for $\alpha<\omega_1^L$. \end{theorem}